SergiusTheBest/plog/README.md

 |[Performance](samples/Performance)|Measures time per a log call.|

 #License
 Plog is licensed under the [MPL version 2.0](http://mozilla.org/MPL/2.0/).
+You can freely use it in your commercial or opensource software.

 #References